 After satisfying those conditions, a package is considered validated and the corresponding ECTS points are converted into ECTS credits and attributed to the student.
-Upon request, the Dean's office will issue confirmations in which exam results and awarded credits are acknowledged (Art.
-22 of the Regulation), provided the exam fee has been paid.
+Upon request, the Dean's office will issue transcripts of records in which exam results and awarded credits are acknowledged (Art.
+26 and 27 of the Regulation), provided the exam fee has been paid.